 MSc Biotechnology Where a student fails to resubmit the dissertation within the six-week period, the Supervisor will notify the SREO of same, following which, the 'Pending' judgement previously recorded will be adjusted to a 'Fail' judgement."
 Pass and Progression Standard (programme level): MSc in Biotechnology: To progress to the Research Dissertation a candidate must attain an overall aggregate of 50% for taught modules at the first attempt.
 In the case of students achieving the aggregate of 50% at the first attempt but failing a module of 5/10 credits, such students can repeat at most 10 credits at the Autumn Supplemental examinations.
 All written examinations and Research Dissertation must be passed separately.

-Postgraduate Certificate in Biotechnology Exit Students who pass all written modules but fail to achieve the aggregate of 50% may opt to exit the programme and be awarded a Postgraduate Certificate in Biotechnology.
-Awards: Similarly, students who pass the taught modules and do not wish to complete the research dissertation may opt to be conferred with a Postgraduate Certificate in Biotechnology.
-Students who fail the research dissertation will be conferred with a Postgraduate Certificate in Biotechnology.
+Postgraduate Diploma in Biotechnology Exit Awards: Students who pass all written modules but fail to achieve the aggregate of 50% may opt to exit the programme and be awarded a Postgraduate Diploma in Biotechnology.
+Similarly, students who pass the taught modules and do not wish to complete the research dissertation may opt to be conferred with a Postgraduate Diploma in Biotechnology.
+Students who fail the research dissertation will be conferred with a Postgraduate Diploma in Biotechnology.
 Honours: Students will be eligible for the award of honours on the basis of the marks achieved over the Spring and Autumn Supplemental Examinations.
-Honours will be awarded on aggregate as follows: MSc in Biotechnology: First Class Honours: an aggregate of at least 1260/1800 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 1080/1800 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 720/1800 marks (i.e. 40% and above but less than 60%) Postgraduate Certificate in Biotechnology: First Class Honours: an aggregate of at least 700/1000 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 600/1000 marks (i.e. 60% and above but less than 70%)
+Honours will be awarded on aggregate as follows: MSc in Biotechnology: First Class Honours: an aggregate of at least 1260/1800 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 1080/1800 marks (i.e. 60% and above but less than 70%) Pass: an aggregate of at least 720/1800 marks (i.e. 40% and above but less than 60%) Postgraduate Diploma in Biotechnology: First Class Honours: an aggregate of at least 840/1200 marks (i.e. 70% and above) Second Class Honours: an aggregate of at least 7200/1200 marks (i.e. 60% and above but less than 70%) MSc Biotechnology Pass: an aggregate of at least 480/1200 marks (i.e. 40% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of 5 academic years subsequent to the award of the exemption.

-MSc Biotechnology Pass: an aggregate of at least 400/1000 marks (i.e. 40% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of 5 academic years subsequent to the award of the exemption.
-Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/academic/modules) for requirements governing the Supplemental Examination for individual modules.
-Note: There is no Supplemental Examination for the Research Dissertation.
-Students who fail to achieve the pass standard for any taught module at the Summer Examination will be permitted to repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
-Marks from all passed modules are carried forward to the Supplemental Examination.
-The pass &amp; progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
-Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+- Please refer to the Book of Modules (www.ucc.ie/academic/modules) for requirements governing the Supplemental Examination for individual modules.
+Note: There is no Supplemental Examination for the Research Dissertation. - Students who fail to achieve the pass standard for any taught module at the Summer Examination will be permitted to repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board. - Marks from all passed modules are carried forward to the Supplemental Examination. - The pass & progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. - Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.

-Repeat Year Examinations: Marks will be capped in a repeat year examination.
+Repeat Year Examinations:

+Marks will be capped in a repeat year examination.
 Candidates will not be eligible for the award of Honours in a Repeat Year.
-LAGIIIII GUUIS. eligible for the award of Floriouis in a Nepeat Teal.